nighthawk9077/growbox-supervisor-system-arduino/README.md

             - controlls light, exhaust fan, & humidifier
 ___________________________________________________________________________________________

 ### This is my design of a GROWbox Supervisor System (GROWSS) Arduino Version.
 The GROWSS system monitors temp, humidty, & soil moisture for 2 potted plants inside a grow box or tent.
-It also controls the lights, exhaust fan, & hudidifier.
+It also controls the lights, exhaust fan, & humidifier.

 ### A Blynk mobile app is used to monitor the values & alert when thre is an alarm present.